 By 10 pm on Thursday, I had hit my limit.
-I’d just finished my third music rehearsal of the day, and all I wanted to do was collapse in my bed.
+I’d just finished my third music rehearsal of the day, and all I wanted to do was collapse in bed.
 But I still had several hours of homework to finish for Friday’s classes before I could even think about sleeping.

 At this point in the semester, I knew I needed to make a change.
 I’d felt overwhelmed for weeks, but the stress had finally accumulated to the point that it was affecting my health and relationships.
 I knew if I didn’t change something soon, I risked a breakdown.